Mononym

 A mononym is a name composed of only one word.
 An individual who is known and addressed by a mononym is a mononymous person.

 A mononym may be the person's only name, given to them at birth.
 This was routine in most ancient societies, and remains common in modern societies such as in Afghanistan, Bhutan, some parts of Indonesia (especially by older Javanese people), Myanmar, Mongolia, Tibet, and South India.

 In other cases, a person may select a single name from their polynym or adopt a mononym as a chosen name, pen name, stage name, or regnal name.
 A popular nickname may effectively become a mononym, in some cases adopted legally.
 For some historical figures, a mononym is the only name that is still known today.

+The New York Times Magazine in 1995 published an article which stated, "It has become a truism that the three most identifiable names in the whole world are Jesus, Coca-Cola and Elvis."

 Etymology

 The word mononym comes from English mono- ("one", "single") and -onym ("name", "word"), ultimately from Greek mónos (μόνος, "single"), and ónoma (ὄνομα, "name").
 (Note: Noun: "mononym"; adverb: "mononymously"; verb: "mononymize"; abstract noun: "mononymity".)
 (Note: "Mononym" is defined in The Oxford English Dictionary (2nd edition, Oxford, Clarendon Press, 1989, volume IX, p.
 1023) as "A term consisting of one word only […] Hence mononymic […] a[djective], consisting of a mononym or mononyms; mononymy […], a mononymic system; mononymize v[erb], to convert into a mononym; whence mononymization."
 The term is attested in the English language as early as 1872.)